Today, I’m revealing nine of my very best tricks for soothing a fussy baby that you probably haven’t heard everywhere else.

 - For absolutely no reason.

 When babies cry, they’re trying to tell you they’re hungry, sleepy, overstimulated, hurting, messy, need to potty (it’s true, though you might not have realized it), thirsty, uncomfortable, hot, cold, lonely, insecure, or just plain don’t feel ‘right.’

 While it takes time and practice, you will learn to recognize your babies cues and cries and pretty accurately interpret what is wrong.

 That Is…Until Witching Hour.

-I can’t remember just how old Carrots was before these witching hours faded into the past, but this went on for the first several months of her life.
+I can’t remember just how old my daughter was before these witching hours faded into the past, but this went on for the first several months of her life.